Diploma of Accounting

 What you will learn

 In this online course, you will learn the core skills and knowledge required to work in accounting at an intermediate-level such as preparing financial reports and tax documentation, and managing budgets and forecasts.
 You will also learn about management accounting, financial and business performance, financial transactions and internal control procedures.
-The practical skills you will learn can help you to evaluate, manage and strategise the finances for an organisation to help it acheive its financial goals.
+The practical skills you will learn can help you to manage the financial affairs for an organisation to help it achieve its financial goals.

 Why study this course?

 - Graduate with a nationally recognised qualification

 - Learn from and be supported by industry professionals with years of experience

 - Gain a competitive edge by getting an accounting qualification that can be used across many industries